-In “The Superintelligent Will: Motivations and Instrumental Rationality in Advanced Artificial Agents", Nick Bostrom argues briefly for the idea that the intelligence and the purpose of an agent are mostly independent (which he calls the “orthogonality thesis").
+In “The Superintelligent Will: Motivations and Instrumental Rationality in Advanced Artificial Agents,” Nick Bostrom argues briefly for the idea that the intelligence and the purpose of an agent are mostly independent.
+He calls this the “orthogonality thesis.”
 I’m not persuaded by his reasoning.

-1) "it might be impossible for a very unintelligent system to have very complex motivations, since complex motivations would place significant demands on memory"
+1) “It might be impossible for a very unintelligent system to have very complex motivations, since complex motivations would place significant demands on memory.”

-In this first constraint, he acknowledges that a simple agent cannot have a complex purpose.
+In this first constraint, Nick acknowledges that a simple agent cannot have a complex purpose.
 Thus, for any given agent, there are innumerable purposes beyond its capacity.
 This doesn’t seem to qualify as a weak constraint on the relation between intelligence and purpose.

-2) "in order for an agent to ‘have’ a set of motivations, this set may need to be functionally integrated with the agent’s decision-processes, which again would place demands on processing power and perhaps on intelligence"
+2) “In order for an agent to ‘have’ a set of motivations, this set may need to be functionally integrated with the agent’s decision-processes, which again would place demands on processing power and perhaps on intelligence.”

-3) “For minds that can modify themselves, there may also be dynamical constraints; for instance, an intelligent mind with an urgent desire to be stupid might not remain intelligent for very long"
+3) “For minds that can modify themselves, there may also be dynamical constraints; for instance, an intelligent mind with an urgent desire to be stupid might not remain intelligent for very long.”

-A broader example, then, would be that any agent with any purpose that directly or indirectly undermines itself cannot perpetuate itself as it is, and logically there are innumerable self-undermining purposes.
+A broader example, then, would be that any agent with any purpose that directly or indirectly undermines itself cannot perpetuate itself as it is.
+And, logically, there are innumerable self-undermining purposes.
 Again, this doesn’t seem to qualify as a weak constraint on the relation between intelligence and purpose.